 Step Sheet: Click here to download.

-Another crazy addictive line dance to a non-country song.
+It’s another crazy addictive line dance to a non-country song.
 It is also an intermediate one at 64 counts.
-Check out the video below from the choreographer’s YouTube channel.
+Check out Philip Victor’s quick walk-through for it.

 Music: American Muscle by Canaan Smith (and countless others!)